victal/cypress-extensions-plugin/README.md

 ## TODO

-- Cross-browser compatibility (so far built for Chrome, like Cypress, should work OOTB with FF when supported by Cypress but untested so far)
 - Add secure messaging (encryption+nonce+loader generates pwd shared w/ helpers via Cypress config/env?) so visited pages can't exploit `window.postMessage` listeners to abuse your background API (low-priority, see [Security](#security))